codinkai/example-redux-toolkit-login/README.md

-# Example: A Login system with Redux Toolkit
+# Example: Login system with Redux Toolkit

 This repository includes an example on how to use the Redux Toolkit for a simple login system.
 "The Redux Toolkit package is intended to be the standard way to write Redux logic" (see https://redux-toolkit.js.org/introduction/quick-start).
 The example has two pages a login form and a protected dashboard.
 To route between the pages the package 'react-router-dom' is used.

 The example mocks an API request.
 A successful login is possible with the credentials, email=test@test.com and password=PASSWORD.

+NOTE: The state is not persisted in any way.
+A page reload is equivalent with a logout.

+## Start application

+    npm install
+    npm start

 ## Tutorial